timordg/GMR-ND/README.md

 ## Evaluation Data

 All models, including the replicated MRecuri model, the novel GMR-ND models and benchmark models are evaluated on data collected from Last.fm.
-For auxilary information tags and audio features data from last.fm and the Spotify API were used.
+For auxilary information tags and audio features data from last.fm were used.
 Note that the same user-track listening relations as in the MRecuri study are used.
 For tags and feature data, the data was scraped seperately.

 ## Notebooks Overview